AdobeDocs/uxp-photoshop-plugin-samples/unsplash-plugin-sample/README.md

-# React Starter Plugin
+# Unsplash Image Sample

-This plugin is a good place to get started when building a Photoshop plugin using React.
-It comes defined with all the dependencies that you'll need to get started.
-As this is a React project, you'll need to do some initial configuration before this will be usable in Photoshop.
+This plugin is an example to integrate the `Firebase` library.
+This plugin just retrieves the data from the database specified and displays it in the plugin window.

 ## Install dependencies